AzdiarGazder/mtexTools/README.md

 3. In the **"Repository URL or GitHub username and repository"** dialog, type in "https://github.com/AzdiarGazder/mtexTools" (without quotes).
 4. In the **"Local path"** dialog, specify a subfolder within your Matlab work path (usually "C:\Users\userName\Documents\MATLAB\GitHub" (without quotes)).
 5. Click **"Clone"**.
 All files in this repository will then be available within the subfolder "C:\Users\userName\Documents\MATLAB\GitHub\MtexTools".
 6. Add the subfolder (and its subfolders) in pt.
-5 to your Matlab work path and all functions should be available for use on restarting Matlab.
+5 to your Matlab work path and all functions should be available for use when Matlab is restarted.
-7. Remember to return to the GitHub Desktop weekly/monthly, click on **"Fetch origin"** and pull any updates/changes to your subfolder.
+7. Remember to return to the GitHub Desktop weekly/monthly and click on **"Fetch origin"** to pull any updates/edits/changes from the repository to your local subfolder.

 ---